Nintendo Switch 2 Release Date Officially Confirmed – Pre-Orders Now Open!

 Nintendo Switch 2 Pre-Orders: What You Need to Know (So You Don’t Miss Out!)

-Why?
-Well, in a bit of unexpected geopolitical crossover, Nintendo is hitting pause to evaluate the ripple effects of newly announced tariffs by President Donald Trump—tariffs that could significantly impact tech imports and consumer pricing.
-According to a statement Nintendo gave to Polygon:
+Why the initial delay?
+Well, in a bit of unexpected geopolitical crossover, Nintendo hit pause to evaluate the ripple effects of newly announced U.S. tariffs—tariffs that could have significantly impacted tech imports and consumer pricing.
+According to a statement Nintendo gave to Polygon at the time:

 “Pre-orders for Nintendo Switch 2 in the U.S. will not start April 9, 2025 in order to assess the potential impact of tariffs and evolving market conditions.
 Nintendo will update timing at a later date.
 The launch date of June 5, 2025 is unchanged.”

-They’re not changing the launch date.
-June 5 is still on.
+They’re holding firm on the launch date: June 5 is still locked in.
 That’s huge.

-In my experience, when delays like this happen, it’s usually because companies want to avoid committing to pre-orders at one price, only to hike it later.
-That creates a bad customer experience—and Nintendo knows it.
-So while this news isn’t exactly fun, it’s probably the smarter move long-term.
+In my experience, when companies delay pre-orders like this, it’s usually because they want to avoid committing to a price and then needing to hike it after orders are placed.
+That would create a bad customer experience—and Nintendo knows it.
+So while this news cycle created a little turbulence, it’s probably the smarter move long-term.

-Once the pre-orders are available again (or for customers outside North America), Nintendo offers the My Nintendo Store registration.
+Now that pre-orders are available again, Nintendo also offers the My Nintendo Store registration.

 Here’s how it works: